-The Steady is now open near Bloor and Dufferin, doing double duty as a cafe by day, and as a dancehall and queer positive hotspot by night.
-Since taking over the space from Ethiopian restaurant Queen of Sheba, the new eatery and bar has been playing host to dance parties all summer long and is now ready to start promoting its kitchen, which is helmed by ex-Hogtown Vegan chef, Vanessa Robak.
+The Steady is open near Bloor and Dufferin, doing double duty as a weekend brunch spot and a dancehall and event hotspot by night.
+Taking over the space from Ethiopian restaurant Queen of Sheba, the eatery and bar plays host to dance parties, comedy events, book launches, live music, and more while the kitchen is helmed by co-owner Vanessa Robak, ex-Hogtown Vegan chef.

-Co-owners Tyler Watts and Keaton Taylor are disarmingly friendly.
-The duo hail from varying backgrounds, Watts a Toronto native and Taylor from Florida.
-The decor takes cues from Taylor's South Beach roots featuring deco-inspired geometric colour blocks in sherbet hues.
-The front room is cozy, offering cafe seating opposite the bar while in the back there is a spacious dining room that can be easily converted to a dance floor.
+Co-owner and barkeep Keaton Taylor is disarmingly friendly.
+The space's decor takes cues from Taylor's South Beach roots featuring deco-inspired geometric colour blocks in sherbet hues and flamingo motifs.
+The front room is cozy, offering cafe seating opposite the bar while in the back there is a spacious dining room that's easily converted to a dance floor.

 Photos by Jesse Milns